clux/js-talk-cisco/TALK.md

 // so sort typically takes a sorting function if you don't want the default order
 // which i will now show you
 a.sort() // sensible, right?
-var b = [6, 10, 8, 2] // how about this?
+var b = [6, 20, 8, 2] // how about this?
-b.sort() // someone tell me the default sorted order of this
+b.sort() // someone yell out what they expect this to return (2, 20, 6, 8)
 // spec is pretty clear on this, everything passed into sort, by default, gets converted to a string
 // and sorted lexicographically. b.sort(function (x, y) { return x - y }) // so always use a sorting function, no shortcuts.
 // this way you can sort on properties as well if you have complicated objects - pretty much like qsort except for the whole void pointer detour
 ```

-`slice` is basically python's slice operator without stride, and also exists on string, so you don't deal with the two different substring methods.
+`slice` is basically python's slice operator without stride, and also exists on string, so you don't have to deal with the two different substring methods that people somehow still use..

 `map`, `forEach`, `reduce` and `filter` is your functional bread and butter (reduce is the haskell equivalent of a fold) - unless you are writing high performance code you should favour these almost everywhere to native loops.
+It makes your code that much more readible, especially when you figure out the point-free-style tricks.

 The last ones are helpers for: